exercism/configlet/README.md

 Each concept exercise and concept have an `introduction.md` file.
 If you want the exercise's introduction to include the concept's introduction verbatim, you can create a `introduction.md.tpl` file to achieve this.
-This file may use a placeholder to refer to the concept's introduction, so that the information is not duplicated.
+This file may use a placeholder to refer to the concept's introduction, so that the information isn't duplicated.

 Concept placeholders must use the following format: